-Electricity is one of the major subjects in scientific interest since the 17th century.
-William Gilbert was a prominent electrical engineer, and he was the first one who drew an evident distinction between magnetism and static electricity.
+Electricity has been one of the major subjects of scientific interest since the 17th century.
+William Gilbert was a prominent electrical engineer and the first to draw an evident distinction between magnetism and static electricity.
 He was given credit for establishing the term “electricity”, and he’s the designer of a device known as Versorium, which detects if there’s a statically charged object.
-Electrical engineers have been there from the start, just like William Gilbert, there were others too, who invented devices that we use today, for instance, in 1762 a Swedish professor named Johan Wickle inventor of electrophorus which produces a static electrical charge.
+Electrical engineers have been there from the start, just like William Gilbert.
+There were others too, who invented devices that we use today.
+For instance, in 1762, a Swedish professor named Johan Wickle, inventor of electrophorus, produced a static electrical charge.

 In early times, there weren’t huge and complicated devices, thus we needed different people for different jobs.
-Electricians and electrical engineers who have expertise in the same department, however, both have different jobs.
+Electricians and electrical engineers have expertise in the same department.
+However, both have different jobs.

-An electrician is a skilled worker and specializes in electrical wiring of buildings, transmission lines, and stationary machines, as well as other related equipment.
-The job of electricians is to install new electrical components or maintenance and repairment an existing electrical infrastructure.
+An electrician is a skilled worker who specializes in electrical wiring of buildings, transmission lines, stationary machines, and other related equipment.
+The job of electricians is to install new electrical components or maintain and repairment an existing electrical infrastructure.
 Furthermore, electricians are also specialized in the wiring of ships, airplanes, and many other similar things, as well as data and cable lines.

-Electrical engineering, on the other hand, is an engineering discipline that is concerned with the study, design, and application of devices, systems, equipment that utilizes electricity, and electronics, as well as electromagnetism.
+On the other hand, electrical engineering is an engineering discipline concerned with the study, design, and application of devices, systems, and equipment that utilize electricity and electronics, as well as electromagnetism.
 Electrical engineering is divided into many departments, for instance, computer engineering, power engineering, and radio-frequency engineering.

 In electrical engineering, the major job is to design and install large power systems, while electricians install wiring and repair electrical systems.
 Both electrical engineers and electricians are important for any kind of electrical work, for instance, the huge generators you see are built by electrical engineers, while the wiring is the work done by an electrician, and if there’s a problem in those generators, electricians are responsible for the repair.